veillette/physics-book/contents/ch16HookesLaw.md

 <div class="problem" markdown="1">
 Fish are hung on a spring scale to determine their mass (most fishermen feel no obligation to truthfully report the mass).

-(a) What is the force constant of the spring in such a scale if it the spring stretches 8.00 cm for a 10.0 kg load?
+(a) What is the force constant of the spring in such a scale if the spring stretches 8.00 cm for a 10.0 kg load?

 (b) What is the mass of a fish that stretches the spring 5.50 cm?